 Dry eye is a common condition that occurs when your tears are not able to provide sufficient lubrication for the ocular surface.
 This can result from the eye not producing enough tears, producing poor quality of tears or from increased tear evaporation.

 The leading cause of evaporative dry eye is meibomian gland dysfunction.
 Meibomian glands are located behind our eyelashes in the upper and lower eyelids.
-These glands produce oil, known as the lipid layer of the tear film, which is essential in preventing rapid evaporation of the tears.
-When theses glands become backed up or inflamed, oil is not secreted sufficiently thereby affecting the quality and stability of the tear film, leading to symptoms of dry eye.
+These glands produce oil, known as the lipid layer of the tear film which is essential in preventing rapid evaporation of the tears.
+When these glands become backed up or inflamed, oil is not secreted sufficiently thereby it affects the quality and stability of the tear film leading to symptoms of dry eye.

 Dry eyes can be exacerbated by the environment in which you live.
 People who live in dry or windy climates where there is less moisture in the air often have a greater risk of developing dry eye.
 The winter season is also the time of year in which dry eye is more likely to occur due to the dry air and the heating conditions in our homes and cars.
 Other environmental stressors include cigarette smoke and air pollution.

 Activities such as reading, driving or working at the computer can decrease the blink rate by fifty percent resulting in dry eye.